 Wedding insurance is a type of special event insurance that covers the wedding itself from things that are out of the couple’s control.
 In 2020, the average cost of a wedding was $28,000.
 A wedding insurance policy will cover you if something happens during your wedding or if you must postpone the wedding for covered reasons, leaving you with non-refundable things that would need to be replaced.

-Here are goods and services that wedding insurance policies typically cover:
+Here are goods and services that wedding insurance policies typically cover up to the specified coverage limits:

 - The cost associated with a venue canceling your ceremony for various reasons or if you need to postpone the wedding due to an emergency, unfortunate event, or extreme weather;